 Again, privacy is not something companies or governments can give us, no matter how well they do Privacy by Design or craft their regulations.
 Those things alone simply aren’t enough.

-In the physical world we got privacy tech and norms before we got privacy law.
-In the networked world we got the law first.
+In the physical world, we got privacy tech and norms before we got privacy law.
+In the networked world, we got the law first.
 That’s why the GDPR has caused so much confusion.
 GDPR puts the regulatory cart in front of the technology horse.
-In the absence of privacy tech, we also failed to get and the norms that would normally and naturally guide lawmaking.
+In the absence of privacy tech, we also failed to get the norms that would normally and naturally guide lawmaking.

 So let’s get the tech horse back in front of the lawmaking cart.
 With the tech working, the market for personal data will be one we control.
 And that doesn’t mean we should want to sell it (and least of all to marketers, who have made themselves untrustworthy to an un-breachable extreme).
 It means we have agency over our lives in the digital world.
 And there is far more to our lives than what might be for sale.

-If we don’t fix our agency problem—personally and socially, and not just regulatorily—adtech will stay in contol.
-And we know how that movie goes, because it’s a horror show and we’re living in it now.
+If we don’t fix our agency problem—personally and socially, and not just regulatorily—adtech will stay in control.
+And we know how that movie goes because it’s a horror show and we’re living in it now.